Kalwant Singh (drug trafficker): Aftermath

 Aside from the reactions to the executions of Kalwant and Norasharee, there were also false allegations of miscarriage of justice spread by the Malaysian rights group Lawyers for Liberty (LFL) over the cases of Kalwant and some other Malaysian death row convicts (including Gobi Avedian and Datchinamurthy Kataiah) in Singapore.
 On 9 July 2022, the Singaporean authorities issued a 24-month conditional warning towards the LFL member and lawyer Zaid Malek for having shared the misinformation, which were considered as a "contempt of court" under Singapore's laws.
 A graduate student from National University of Singapore (NUS) was reported to be publicly protesting against the death penalty and the executions of Kalwant and Norasharee on the day of his graduation ceremony (which took place a day before the men's executions), and the police confirmed they received a police report relating to this protest and investigations would be conducted against the student.
 The student was eventually released with a written warning issued from the police, with the advisory that he should refrain from such conduct in the future in public events.

 In the year 2022 itself, a total of eleven executions, including Kalwant's, had been officially carried out in Singapore, all for drug offences.

+In October 2023, a year after Kalwant was hanged, on the eve of the World Day Against the Death Penalty, Kalwant's niece Kellvina Kaur was one of the 1,700 people, all of whom were families of death row prisoners (including those who were executed), who signed a petition to the government to impose a moratorium on executions and conduct a review of the death penalty.
+Kellvina stated that prior to drug trafficking, Kalwant, who was confident and resolute to fight his execution, was a father figure in her early life while her parents were away, and she had to take over the sad task of identifying her uncle's body after her mother refused to do so out of sadness, as Kellvina promised to be the first to touch her uncle after he was hanged.
+Given that Malaysia, Kalwant's home country, had approved the abolition of the mandatory death sentence for murder, drug trafficking and all other capital offences in the country, Kellvina hoped that Singapore should do the same thing and take a softer approach to crime.